MarcDorval/home-assistant.io/source/_integrations/shelly.markdown

 ## Shelly device configuration (generation 1)

 Generation 1 devices use the `CoIoT` protocol to communicate with the integration.
 For Shelly firmware 1.10.0 or newer, `CoIoT` must be enabled in the device settings.
 Navigate to the local IP address of your Shelly device, **Internet & Security** >> **ADVANCED - DEVELOPER SETTINGS** and check the box **Enable CoIoT**.
+NB: The advanced settings are not available if you access the device through the Cloud Application.

 We recommend using `unicast` for communication.
 To enable this, enter the local IP address of the Home Assistant server and port `5683` into the **CoIoT peer** field and push **SAVE** button. **This is mandatory for battery operated devices**.
 After changing the **CoIoT peer**, the Shelly device needs to be manually restarted.